rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 [![](/images/flow5.png "Flow 7")]({{site.url}}/images/flow5.png)

-And that's all about how to monitor and analyse network traffic from OpenShift using Elastic Stack.
+And that's all about how to monitor and analyze network traffic from OpenShift using Elastic Stack.

 Thanks for reading and hope that you enjoyed the blog post as much as I did writing it.